OpenRTM/rtcbuilder-vscode/README.md

 You may use, copy, distribute, and/or modify this software under one of the following two licenses:

 1. **Apache License, Version 2.0**
-   See the file `LICENSE.txt` for the full text.
+   See the file `LICENSE` for the full text.

 2. **Individual (Commercial) License**
    You may obtain a commercial license from AIST and/or its Technology Licensing Organization (TLO)